251 Little Falls Drive Wilmington, DE 19808 U.S.A.

 MATRIXX Event Repository requires MongoDB

-Cloud-native deployments of the MATRIXX DCP run on Docker containers managed by Kubernetes and a production-grade fully-supported distribution of Kubernetes is required
+Cloud-native deployments of MATRIXX run on Docker containers managed by Kubernetes and a production-grade fully-supported distribution of Kubernetes is required

 This is mandatory for 5G SBA deployments including, CHF CDR Kafka Utilities